sleepyFujisan/highSchool/README.md

-# highSchool
+highSchool code

-all my high school code...
+from my days learning java. is it terrible code? indeed.

-is it terribly written? yes
+but everyone writes bad code when they start. bad code leads to good code.

-is it painful to look at? of course
+have a good day/night/whatever

-does it throw a lot of exceptions and warnings? indeed
+sincerely,

-but that is the process of learning, you write bad code because bad code pushes you toward writing good code
+fuji-san🗻